seokhyeonSong/PowL---Pet-s-own-bowL/README.md

     python flow.py [--breed breed_insert_value]

-You can register your dog with application
+You can register your dog with application&nbsp;
-Your phone and notebook should be in same Wi-Fi
+Your phone and notebook should be in same Wi-Fi&nbsp;

 > To register your dog